 There are still less women and people with a non-Western migration background in top positions at Dutch companies.
-The proportion of women in top positions is growing, but it is behind its objectives.
+The diversity and proportion of women in top positions are growing, but it is behind its objectives.
 The Social Economic Council (SER) has now advised the Dutch government on an integrated approach with more robust measures.
 The advice has been presented in the Dutch publication: Diversiteit in de top, tijd voor versnelling [Diversity at the top, time for acceleration].

 Part of the advice is a proposed statutory quota for the supervisory boards of listed companies to promote gender diversity to have at least 30% women and 30% men on the supervisory boards of these listed companies.
 (Approx. 100 companies in The Netherlands).

 In addition, ‘ large’ companies (almost 5,000) are required to set their own ambitious targets to promote gender diversity and will have to communicate actively and openly about both gender and cultural diversity.
 The SER advocates, a good supporting infrastructure will be needed for companies to actively implement and monitor their plans.
 This fits a Dutch labour market of diversity and inclusion.